 He's now the author of about fifty novels, well over one hundred short stories, over one hundred and fifty published articles, and a few comic books, as well as assorted other things.
 Most of his writing has been in the fields of science fiction, fantasy, horror, and comic books.
-He has been a full-time writer and editor for more than thirty-five years, and is always interested in new projects.
+He has been a full-time writer and editor for more than forty years.
 For discussion of his non-Ethshar work, his family, and various other matters, please see the rest of the Misenchanted Page.

 He was an Active member of Science Fiction and Fantasy Writers of America from 1982 to 2006, and served as Eastern Regional Director and treasurer.
 He was nominated for the 1987 Nebula Award for short story.